-While wrapping up the fall planting season, providing garden tweaks for a longstanding client become friend, I had the delight of receiving veggie garden hand-me-downs.
-Ed of Bridgewater NJ was tidying up his pots filled with green tomatoes; some plants were still in bloom.
+Hello Fellow Readers, While wrapping up the fall planting season, providing garden tweaks for a longstanding client, become friend, I had the delight of receiving veggie garden hand-me-downs.
+Ed of Bridgewater, NJ, tidied up his pots filled with green tomatoes; some plants were still in bloom.

-I love the woodsy, earthy smell of tomato plants and adore the more compact varieties planted amongst perennials such as echinacea and salvia.
+I love tomato plants’ woodsy, earthy smell and adore the more compact varieties planted amongst perennials such as echinacea and salvia.
 As Ed was cutting them down, the smell heightened.
 The cuttings went to the compost pile, and Ed gave most of the green tomatoes to me.
 They’re almost heart-shaped with a teardrop point at the end.

 “What kind of tomatoes are they?”
 I asked.

 “I’m not sure.
 A friend brought back seeds from Sicily.
 For the last ten years, I’ve harvested seeds and plant them the next year.”
 Ed added, “the funny thing is, each year, the fruit has gotten a bit bigger.”

 Some are half-dollar sized, and others are still the original quarter-sized, about the size of cherry tomatoes.
 They’re best in cooking and sauces, Ed explained.
 During the summer overabundance, he tosses them into the freezer in bags “skin and all” and uses them all winter long.
 “I just take them out of the bag and toss them into whatever I’m making.”
 Nifty idea!